-\$2,865,030 is the possible total (before FMR adjustments) for Santa Cruz County projects.
+\$3,328,671 is the possible total (before FMR adjustments) for Santa Cruz County projects.
 This includes:

-- \$2,556,056 is our Annual Renewal Demand (ARD, the amount needed for one-year renewal of all expiring CoC grants or reallocation to permanent supportive housing (PSH) where 100% of beds are dedicated to chronically homeless (CH), PSH where the project meets the definition of DedicatedPLUS (details below), rapid rehousing (RRH), joint transitional housing (TH) and RRH projects (details below), coordinated entry (CE), or dedicated homeless management information system (HMIS) - \$153,363 is our total possible amount for bonus projects.
-Eligible types of bonus projects: PSH where 100% of beds are dedicated to CH, PSH where the project meets the definition of DedicatedPLUS, RRH, joint TH and RRH, CE, and dedicated HMIS - \$78,929 is our total possible amount for nationally competitive Domestic Violence (DV) bonus projects.
-Eligible types of DV bonus projects: RRH following a Housing First approach, joint TH and RRH projects following a Housing First approach, and CE projects that better equip CE to meet the needs of DV survivors - \$76,682 for one CoC planning project (not competitively ranked).
+- \$3,008,490 is our Annual Renewal Demand (ARD, the amount needed for one-year renewal of all expiring CoC grants or reallocation to permanent supportive housing (PSH) where 100% of beds are dedicated to chronically homeless (CH), PSH where the project meets the definition of DedicatedPLUS (details below), rapid rehousing (RRH), joint transitional housing (TH) and RRH projects (details below), coordinated entry (CE), or dedicated homeless management information system (HMIS) - \$150,425 is our total possible amount for CoC bonus projects.
+Eligible types of CoC bonus projects: PSH where 100% of beds are dedicated to CH, PSH where the project meets the definition of DedicatedPLUS, RRH, joint TH and RRH, CE, and dedicated HMIS - \$79,531 is our total possible amount for nationally competitive Domestic Violence (DV) bonus projects.
+Eligible types of DV bonus projects: RRH demonstrating (new this year) trauma-informed, victim-centered approaches, joint TH and RRH projects demonstrating trauma-informed, victim-centered approaches, and CE projects that better equip CE to meet the needs of DV survivors (e.g., to implement policies and procedures that are demonstrating trauma-informed and victim-centered or to better coordinate referrals between the CoC's CE system and DV CE system)

+• \$90,225 for one CoC planning project (not competitively ranked).

-In 2018, funds are NOT available for:
+In 2019, funds are NOT available for: